PSIA

 PSIAAA Private Schools Interscholastic Association competition

-PSIAAA is an academic competitive program with 19 contest categories for grade 1-8 covering a wide range of disciplines that motivates students to find new excitement in learning, achieve a higher mastery level, and receive recognition/awards for academic excellence.
+PSIAAA is an academic competitive program with 19 contest categories for grades 1-8 covering a wide range of disciplines that motivate students to find new excitement in learning, achieve a higher mastery level, and receive recognition/awards for academic excellence.
 We will be offering formal coaching for events before or after school.

 Parent commitment